All-Albanian Congress: Constitution of the Assembly of Vlorë

-After the documents were checked, Ismail Qemali again took the floor and held a speech stating that he believes that the only way to prevent division of the territory of Albanian Vilayet between the Balkan allies is to separate it from Ottoman Empire.
-Qemali's proposal was unanimously accepted and it was decided to constitute the Assembly of Vlorë (Kuvendi i Vlorës) and to sign the declaration of independence of Albania.
+After the documents were checked, Ismail Kemal again took the floor and held a speech stating that he believes that the only way to prevent division of the territory of Albanian Vilayet between the Balkan allies is to separate it from Ottoman Empire.
+Kemal's proposal was unanimously accepted and it was decided to constitute the Assembly of Vlorë (Kuvendi i Vlorës) and to sign the declaration of independence of Albania.
 By signing the declaration of Albanian independence the present deputies of the Assembly of Vlorë rejected the autonomy granted by the Ottoman Empire to the Albanian Vilayet, projected a couple of months earlier.
 The consensus was made for the complete independence.

-The sitting was then suspended and members of newly constituted National Assembly went to the house of Ismail Qemali and raised the flag of Skanderbeg on the balcony of his house, in front of the gathered people.
+The sitting was then suspended and members of newly constituted National Assembly went to the house of Ismail Kemal and raised the flag of Skanderbeg on the balcony of his house, in front of the gathered people.

 Aftermath

-The members of the newly constituted National Assembly returned from the balcony of Qemali's house and started the sitting of Assembly.
-They established the Provisional Government of Albania with Ismail Qemali as President who has the mandate to establish the Cabinet on the session of the Assembly of Vlorë held on December 4, 1912.
+The members of the newly constituted National Assembly returned from the balcony of Kemal's house and started the sitting of Assembly.
+They established the Provisional Government of Albania with Ismail Kemal as President who was given the mandate to establish the Cabinet on the session of the Assembly of Vlorë held on December 4, 1912.